itsumura-h/nim-allographer/README.md

 ```sh
 export PATH=$PATH:~/.nimble/bin
 ```
 After install allographer, "dbtool" command is going to be available.

+If you get `SIGSEGV: Illegal storage access.
+(Attempt to read from nil?)` when trying to use the database you likely have a problem with the library path.
+On OS X the default is to check for the `brew --prefix` of the chosen driver, if that doesn't work it will look in `/usr/lib` or an environment variable `DYLD_xxx_PATH` where `xxx` if your driver: `SQLITE`, `MARIADB`, `MYSQL` or `POSTGRES`.

 ## Createing connection
 Database connection should be definded as singleton variable.